radiovisual/generator-avanyc/readme.md

 ## Usage

-From within your AVA project's root directory, run:
+From within your project's root directory, run:

 ```
 $ yo avanyc